How to Build the Best Backyard Fort With Your Kids

 With winter in the rearview mirror, it's time to take fort building from the basement to the backyard.

 As the weather warms up, building a backyard lean-to is a fun way to take fort building from an inside activity with pillows and sheets to an outside one with sticks and leaves.
 Together, you’ll MacGyver a simple survival shelter that masquerades as a fun wooden fort.
-It’s fun.
+It’s one of the activities for kids that’s fun because there aren’t many rules beyond “keep it standing.”
 Plus, the processes teaches kids a bit of self-reliance and outdoor skills that will keep them dry in a pinch.

 Prep Time: Half an hour

 Hours of Entertainment: An hour or soEnergy Expended by Child: Significant

 What you’ll need:

 - A bunch of relatively long sticks

 - Two long, solid sticks that will serve as the lean-to’s main supports

 - A thick tree trunk or a tall (3-4 foot) high tree stump

 How to Do It: A lean-to is a simple shelter that you build by leaning sticks against something else — whether it’s a tall tree, a rock wall, or the side of the house.
 There are a lot of ways to make them, and you can incorporate different materials, but for the simplest version, build it around a tree with a thick trunk.
 (Old oak trees work really well.)